When Your Labor Begins

 Helping to Make You More Comfortable

-Obstetrical anesthesia at Abington Memorial Hospital is administered by our staff anesthesiologists.
+Obstetrical anesthesia at Abington Hospital is administered by our staff anesthesiologists.
 Approximately, 80 percent of our patients receive epidural anesthesia.

-A board certified obstetrician-gynecologist serves in an innovative role as a medical director of labor and delivery and OB/GYN patient safety officer at Abington Memorial Hospital.
+A board certified obstetrician-gynecologist serves in an innovative role as a medical director of labor and delivery and OB/GYN patient safety officer at Abington Hospital.
 This physician provides an additional layer of support staff, and focuses on patient safety, quality of care, communication and teamwork to better serve our patients.

 The labor and delivery medical director evaluates the needs of all patients who are in labor, answers staff questions and synchronizes patient flow, as well as coordinating with each woman’s personal obstetrical physician.
 In addition, she conducts patients safety training with the staff to prepare for emergency procedures should they occur.